Asana time tracking integration

-Reports in Everhour let you categorize time using various information from Asana tasks such as tags, sections or custom fields.
-So you can dive deeper into analysis to get more accurate results.
+Asana time tracking reports let you organize reported time using various information from your Asana tasks such as tags, sections, or custom fields.
+So you can dive deeper into tracked work hours analysis to get more accurate results.

 Time in task details

-In the task details, you’ll see the reported time by each employee and its progress towards the original estimate, as well as the time reported on parent task and on each subtask.
-You can track time using timer or log time manually at any time.
+In the task details, you’ll see the time reported by each employee and its progress, plus time on parent and subtasks.
+You can track time using the timer or log time manually.

 Your questions.
 Answered!

-Click on Try with my Asana and connect it with us.
-Next step would be to install our browser extension.
+Yes.
+Just click Try with my Asana and connect it with Everhour.
+The next step would be to install our browser extension.
 And that's it!
 Open your Asana and start tracking time.

 No problem.
 You can invite and pay only for those Asana users who are going to track time and use other Everhour features.

-After you register Everhour account and connect it with Asana, you can track time only for yourself.
-To invite teammates, you should go to Everhour team page and manually invite your team by entering their emails.
-Each employee should finish signup flow and connect their Asana account.
+After you register your Everhour account and connect it with Asana, you can track time only for yourself.
+To invite teammates, you should go to the Everhour team page and manually invite your team by entering their emails.
+Each employee should finish the signup flow and connect their Asana account.

-Unfortunately it is not possible due to technical reasons.
+Unfortunately, due to technical reasons, this is not possible.
 Only folks at Asana can decide to integrate with Everhour.
 No other time tracker can do this.